PauloVanHuffel/google_ctf_2019_beginner_quest/FriendSpaceBookPlusAllAccessRedPremium.com/README.md

 - program

 Looking into the program file I see that it contains emoticons in patterns.
-When opening the vm.py file we find a python script that expects the emoticon program as input and step troughs it to execute some functions.
+When opening the vm.py file we find a python script that expects the emoticon program as input and step through it to execute some functions.

 when running "python vm.py progam" the first part of the text comes fast.
 It is clear that you will get some url to follow.
 After some characters the next characters begin to come in slower and slower untill its just not an option anymore to keep it running.